William Brownbill

+Family

-Brownbill was born in Newtown, a suburb of Geelong in 1864.
-His parents were William Brownbill, an English emigrant shopkeeper, and Margaret Tattersall from the Isle of Man.
+William Brownbill was born in Newtown, a suburb of Geelong on 19 January 1864.
+His parents were William Brownbill (1824—1863), an Irish emigrant shopkeeper, and Margaret Brownbill (1828—1903), née Tattersall from the Isle of Man.
 Brownbill worked initially in his brother's jewellery shop, but became a baker's apprentice and by around 1895 was a master baker.
 His first wife was Margaret Murray whom he married in 1887 and with whom he had three sons and a daughter.
 Margaret died in 1913, and in 1920 he married his housekeeper, Fanny Alford, with whom he had a son and a daughter.

+Politics

 In 1896, Brownbill was elected to the Geelong City Council, and served as Mayor of Geelong from 1914 to 1915.
 In 1920, he ran for election to state parliament, winning the seat of Geelong for the Labor Party.
 In 1932, he was defeated in the election by Edward Austin, but re-contested and regained the seat in 1935.

+Death

-Brownbill died in 1938, and the ensuing by-election saw his widow, Fanny Brownbill, elected as his replacement—the first woman representing the Labor Party elected to a parliamentary seat in Victoria.
+Brownbill died in 1938, and the ensuing by-election saw his widow, Fanny Brownbill, elected as his replacement the first woman representing the Labor Party to be elected to a parliamentary seat in Victoria.